taylor0531/TaylorBot2025/README.md

 # TaylorBot2025

+UPDATE - Nov 22, 2025 - we moved on.
+We no longer use this swerve code base.
+Since we use CTRE motors, we use their swerve code generator in Tuner X. It works really well!!

 Jan 18, 2025
 Swerve code for FRC 2025.
 This code is base swerve code with pathplanner in autonomous.